DanvdBoo/BeamLineEditor/README.md

 ### v0.2
 Added the functionallity to move individual nodes.
 Speedup parts of the line.

+#### Known bugs
+- Line moves while it shouldn't (fixed in v0.2.1)
+- Not automatically add .track.json to file names. (fixed in v0.2.1)

 ### v0.1.1
 Added a more pleasant GUI, including a graph showing all the points of the selected line